Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

 The LISA data analysis groups could have access to NR waveforms via a bespoke LISA catalog or as a public catalog.
-A bespoke catalog would have \NR waveforms created specifically to meet those aforementioned requirements, potentially interfacing and merging existing catalogs and extending with its own dedicated entries (similar to the LVK catalog~\cite{Schmidt:2017btt}).
-If a bespoke LISA catalog is not created or deemed unnecessary due to a possible future abundance of NR public waveforms (current catalogs are indicated in Table~\ref{tab:NRcodes}) we will need a software interface with existing \NR waveform catalogs that is curated and cultivated with time.
-A full catalog of \NR waveforms achieving all requirements will take time, possibly until the launch of LISA.
-We put forth the following priorities for the \NR waveforms: 1) an accuracy assessment of current and near-term achievable \NR waveforms, 2) the assessment of current and near-term accessible parameter space, 3) the development of \NR waveforms for the most likely LISA events at the required accuracy, 4) assessment of systematic bias in simulated LISA signals with currently available waveforms, and 5) the development of \NR waveform for all potential parameters at the necessary accuracy.
+A bespoke catalog would have NR waveforms created specifically to meet those aforementioned requirements, potentially interfacing and merging existing catalogs and extending with its own dedicated entries (similar to the LVK catalog \cite{Schmidt:2017btt}.
+If a bespoke LISA catalog is not created or deemed unnecessary due to a possible future abundance of NR public waveforms (current catalogs are indicated in Table \ref{tab:NRcodes}) we will need a software interface with existing NR waveform catalogs that is curated and cultivated with time.
+A full catalog of NR waveforms achieving all requirements will take time, possibly until the launch of LISA.
+We put forth the following priorities for the NR waveforms: 1) an accuracy assessment of current and near-term achievable NR waveforms, 2) the assessment of current and near achievable parameter space, 3) the development of NR waveforms for the most likely LISA events at the required accuracy, 4) assessment of systematic bias in simulated LISA signals with currently available waveforms, and 5) the development of NR waveform for all potential parameters at the necessary accuracy.